TMJ Treatment in Atlanta

 As a first step, Dr. Padolsky will meet with you and review your dental and medical history, and give you a thorough TMJ examination.
 In addition to conducting a complete oral exam, he will do a cranial exam and check the muscles in your head, face and neck along with examining your temporo-mandibular joints.

-Procedures for TMJ pain-relief
+Treatments for TMJ pain-relief

 The first priority in treating a patient’s TMJ disorder is to relieve any muscle tension, spasms and muscle pain.
 Ninety percent of all TMJ pain comes from muscle pain, which is the primary source of TMJ pain and TMJ headaches.
 Even though jaw muscles are usually not the cause of TMJ problems, pain in these muscles is almost always a patient’s primary complaint.
 Once the jaw muscles have returned to normal, the TMJ joint itself can be properly evaluated.